Subject: Space Maintenance in Primary Dentition

 A premature loss of mandibular primary canines is usually a result of large permanent incisor and/or an ectopic eruption.
 A lateral shift of the incisor teeth can accompany the loss of the primary canine (or canines) and may result in a midline discrepancy.
 A fixed lingual holding arch may be used to maintain arch integrity and prevent lingual tipping of the mandibular incisors.

 An early loss of primary first molars may cause distal drifting of the primary canine if the loss occurs during the active eruption of the permanent lateral incisors.
 An early loss of the primary second molars may be of concern as the primary second molar helps to guide the eruption of the permanent first molars, especially in the maxillary arch.
 Various space maintenance techniques may be appropriate for the treatment of the early loss of the primary first and/or primary second molars.
-Treatment modalities may include, but are not limited to fixed appliances (for example, band and loop, crown and loop, passive lingual arch, distal shoe, Nance appliance, transpalatal arch) or removable appliances (for example, partial dentures, Hawley appliance).1
+Treatment modalities may include, but are not limited to fixed appliances (for example, band and loop, crown and loop, passive lingual arch, distal shoe, Nance appliance, transpalatal arch) or removable appliances (for example, partial denture, Hawley appliance).1

 D1510 -- Space maintainer - fixed - unilateral